 Hersonissos was originally a settlement during Minoan Crete (2600-1600 BC).
 Small artifacts have been found in the area, especially on the little peninsula itself, on Kastri Hill, which is sort of a 180 meter-wide knob at the end of the more narrow (60 m wide) peninsula.
 In the area of the Agia Paraskevi chapel there are remnants of a wall, and of a complex of buildings thought to comprise a sacred acropolis precinct including a temple to Artemis Britomartis, the Minoan version of Artemis, goddess of nature and of the hunt.

 After the Minoans were wiped out by the explosion of the volcanic island Santorini 125 km to the north, Hersonissos was quickly resettled, its harbor making it a desirable place for a port.
 During the Hellenistic period (300 BC) about 30 tombs were cut out of the rock of the peninsula.
 The cemetery is considered larger but more excavation is no longer possible because foundations of current buildings prevent it.
-A lot of artifacts were found in the tombs, such as
+A lot of artifacts were found in the tombs.

 Hersonissos was an important port during Roman times, and continued to be so during the Byzantine era, developing an outside water resource with the construction of an aqueduct, which emptied into a reservoir holding 7,000 cubic meters of water.
 There was also a theatre and a baths complex.
 As a port it served the inland city of Littos, about 15 km inland and one of Crete's most important settlements at the time.